preliminary examination Heading link

 - Make sure the chairperson indicates the examination date and any post-examination conditions that may have been made by the committee.

-- Submit the white and pink copies of the form to the graduate program coordinator within two business days of the exam.
+- Submit the signed examination report form to the graduate program coordinator within two business days of the exam.

 A few weeks after the oral exam